Articles of Incorporation and Rules

 (Accounting Audit)

-Article 25 In order to form an opinion as to whether the financial statements and their accompanying detailed statements properly represent the assets and profit and loss situation of the Association, the auditors shall monitor and verify the performance of the directors' duties throughout the business year, and shall audit the status of the Association's assets, liabilities, net assets, and revenues and expenses.
+Article 25 The auditors shall, in order to form an opinion on whether the financial statements and their accompanying schedules properly represent the assets and profits and losses of the cooperative, monitor and verify the execution of duties by the directors throughout the fiscal year, and audit the status of the cooperative's assets, liabilities, net assets, and revenues and expenses.

-Article 26 The auditor or the board of auditors shall hold regular meetings with the Representative Director to confirm the Representative Director's management policy, exchange opinions on issues that the association must address, the status of the environment for auditor audits, important audit issues, etc., and shall also make requests as deemed necessary, in order to deepen mutual understanding with the Representative Director.
+Article 26 The auditors or the board of auditors shall hold regular meetings with the representative director to confirm the representative director's management policies, exchange opinions on issues that the cooperative should address, the status of improvements to the auditors' audit environment, important audit issues, etc., and make requests that they deem necessary, thereby deepening mutual understanding with the representative director.

 (Audit Procedures)

-Article 27 When an Auditor conducts an audit, he/she shall clearly notify the Representative Director of the date, time, purpose, and subject matter of the audit, unless the content of the audit does not require special notification.
+Article 27 When an auditor conducts an audit, the auditor shall notify the representative director of the date, time, purpose, and scope of the audit.
+However, this shall not apply if, depending on the content of the audit, it is deemed unnecessary to notify the auditor.

 2. Auditors may request Directors to submit materials necessary for audits, and may also request reports from relevant parties as necessary